ycw66/tx_service/doc/catalog.md

 #### Fetch Table Catalog
 Suppose a table is created by previous transaction and server restart.
 Then how does table catalog being fetched from KV store?
-There are two ways in monographdb:
+There are two ways in eloqdb:

-1. Using monograph_discover_table() interface in ha_monograph.
+1. Using eloq_discover_table() interface in ha_eloq.
 When this is the first open_table on the target table t1.
-Handler interface `monograph_discover_table()` will be called.
+Handler interface `eloq_discover_table()` will be called.
 It will issue a local ReadTxRequest to Tx_service to get the table catalog.
 Local ReadTxRequest will read a special ccmap `__catalog` using ReadCcRequest.
 Generally this ccmap is similar to normal TemplateCcMap, but has some additional logics which are impemented in catalog_cc_map.h.
 The logics include: For ReadType::Inside, if the catalog_ccmap doesn't contain the value, check whether the CatalogEntry is constructed at this node.
 If so create pk/sk ccmap and install the value into catalog_ccmap on the fly.
 For ReadType::Outside, create CatalogEntry and pk/sk ccmaps on the fly.

 2. Fetch catalog from kv store on the fly.
 When executing a CcRequest on a ccmap, the ccmap may not be created yet.
 If LocalCcShard contains the catalog, then we are able to create the ccmap based on catalog.
 But if the catalog doesn't exist, then we need to generate FetchCatalogCc request to fetch catalog from kv store on the fly.
 The current CcRequest will be queued in FetchCatalogCc request.
 And once the catalog in kv store is returned and FetchCatalogCc finished, then the queued CcRequest will be executed again.